monte-flora/scikit-explain/README.md

 ```

 ### Initializing scikit-explain
-The interface of scikit-explain is the ```InterpretToolkit```, which houses the computations and plotting methods
+The interface of scikit-explain is ```ExplainToolkit```, which houses all of the explainability methods and their corresponding plotting methods.
-for all the explainability methods contained within.
-Once initialized ```InterpretToolkit``` can
-compute a variety of explainability methods and plot them.
 See the tutorial notebooks for examples.

 ```python
 import skexplain